Sunday, 30 December 2018

 The urges, questions in the wilderness.

-All roads that circle back—he shall tread these
+All roads that circle back

 And know the mirage in the desert's eyes